Syoong-s/Fourier_Quad_Pipeline_Legacy/README.md

 validated for the site.
 See [the runner guide](f77_docker/runner/README.md) for configuration and multi-node launch details.

+## Manual for AI

+Here also provides a manual wraped as a codex/claude code plugin, which gives agent abilities to help you build environment, switch parameters and run pipeline.
+For more details, please refer to the [Codex/Claude Code Plugin](https://github.com/Syoong-s/FQLegacyAIManual).

 ## Documentation

 - [F77 source, parameters, Docker, and runner guide](F77_GUIDE.md)